 Utiel-Requena is a Spanish Denominación de Origen Protegida for wines located in the province of Valencia.
 It takes its name from the two neighbouring towns of Utiel and Requena and is renowned for the predominant use of the Bobal grape variety.
 Although these wines are moderately contemporary, the region is anything but.
 Traces of Phoenician amphorae suggest viticulture and wine production here date at least as far back as the 7th century BC.

 Chozas Carrascal has been daring in its viticulture approach, planting its vines at a density of 1,335/acre (3,300/ha), far denser than any vineyards nearby.
 This forces vines to compete for water and nutrients and drives yields down.
 The vineyards grow on a slight slope.
 Sunlight, cool coastal breezes and loamy, chalky soil all contribute to the quality of the wines produced.
 The El-Aljibe plot has an East-west layout, with dense plantings to encourage vine stress.

 Harvested the first week of September, early in the morning to take advantage of the low temperatures.
-Using only the free run must for winemaking and discarding the subsequent press fractions, direct pressing was carried out at low temperature, macerating only during the pressing period, thus obtaining a cleaner must, both in colour and aromas.
-Fermentation at a controlled temperature, below 18ºC, preventing malolactic fermentation to preserve freshness.
+Only the free run must is used for winemaking.
+Direct pressing at low temperature.
+Maceration only during the pressing period results in a cleaner must, both in colour and aromas.
+Temperature-controlled fermentation below 25ºC prevents malolactic fermentation and preserves freshness.
 After this, a short aging process is carried out in stainless steel tanks with the fine lees for added complexity.